top of page

 Why are we giving away trees?

-The City of Tacoma has a tree canopy of around 20%, the lowest in the entire Puget Sound region, and far less than other major US cities like New York (39%).
+The City of Tacoma has a tree canopy of around 20%, the lowest in the entire Puget Sound region, and less than other major US cities like New York (24%).
 This has an impact not just on birds and other wildlife, but on people too.
 Trees provide oxygen as well as absorb and store carbon dioxide from the atmosphere.
 They increase quality of life for people by providing shade, reducing urban temperatures as we experience the increased effects of climate change and studies have shown trees and nature improve mental health.

 We are happy to be partnering with the City of Tacoma to proactively plant 10,000 trees over the next four years to kick start a significant increase in tree canopy in disadvantaged areas within the city.